astur/smry/README.md

 * `array` - array of numbers for computing statistic summary.
 * `options` - object with following options:
   * `sorted` - Boolean. `true` means that object preliminarily sorted.
 Otherwise it will be sorted in `smry`.
 Defaults to `false`.
+  * `fractionDigits` - number of digits to appear after the decimal point in every summary field.
+Defaults to 10.

 Returns object with following fields: